Barry Bloom

-Barry R. Bloom (born 1937) is an American immunologist known for his research on the immune response to infectious diseases, including tuberculosis, leprosy, malaria, and COVID-19.
-He is the Joan L. and Julius H. Jacobson Professor of Public Health, Emeritus in the Department of Immunology and Infectious Diseases and the Department of Global Health and Population at the Harvard T.H.
+Barry Robert Bloom (April 13, 1937 – March 18, 2026) was an American immunologist known for his research on the immune response to infectious diseases, including tuberculosis, leprosy, malaria, and COVID-19.
+He was the Joan L. and Julius H. Jacobson Professor of Public Health, Emeritus in the Department of Immunology and Infectious Diseases and the Department of Global Health and Population at the Harvard T.H.
 Chan School of Public Health, where he served as dean of the faculty from 1998 through 2008.

 Early life and education

-Bloom has stated that the influence of the numerous physicians in his family led him to expect a medical career, before choosing immunology research instead.
+Bloom stated that the influence of the numerous physicians in his family led him to expect a medical career, before choosing immunology research instead.